Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 *** [LOOP_II] *** Tile 19_4 minII = 29 achieves II = 29
 ```

 The implementation of `farrow_kernel1.cpp` spans across tiles 19_0 and 19_4 to perform four filter computations.
 According to the kernel `farrow_kernel1.cpp`, it contains two `for loops`, each with an II of 29.
-Consequently, it necessitates 58 cycles for each loop iteration.
-But the goal is to achieve an II of 32 to achieve 1 GSPS.
+Consequently it necessitates 58 cycles for each loop iteration, but the goal is to achieve an II of 32 to achieve 1 GSPS.

 Close the Vitis Analyzer.

 #### Second Optimization

 The previous setup employs three tiles: two tiles for filters and another for final computations.

-As you noticed, the performance has been improved from 369.68 MSPS to 664.9 MSPS.
-The II has been reduced from 112 to 58 cycles.
-But the required goal of 1 GSPS has not yet been achieved.
+As you noticed, the performance improves from 369.68 MSPS to 664.9 MSPS.
+The II reduces from 112 to 58 cycles, but the required goal of 1 GSPS is not yet achieved.

-Instead of managing two filters per tile, each kernel will now handle just one filter operation.
-You will use four tiles to carry out each filter operation.
-This adjustment could improve the II and enhance overall performance.
+Instead of managing two filters per tile, each kernel now handles only one filter operation.
+Use four tiles to carry out each filter operation.
+This adjustment can improve the II and enhance overall performance.

 Enter the following command to change the project path: